Start Blogging 101 is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

 However, imagine the best free WordPress theme on steroids… what features could possibly be added to an already feature-packed theme?

 Well, that’s where the Kadence Theme Pro comes into play.
-In fact, it’s not even released yet… but once it’s released sometime in the summer of 2020, you are not going to want to miss it.
+In fact, Kadence Pro is in beta and all Kadence Members can access it… but once it’s released on September 15, 2020, you are not going to want to miss it.

 Check out the section below to see all of the best features of the upcoming Kadence Theme Pro.